rcap107/skrub-talks/includes/data_ops/_data_ops_intro.md

-## DataOps...
+## Skrub DataOps...

 ::: {.incremental}
-- Extend the `scikit-learn` machinery to complex multi-table operations
+- Extend the `scikit-learn` machinery to multi-table operations
 - Take care of data leakage
 - Track all operations with a computational graph (a *Data Ops plan*)
-- Allow tuning any operation in the Data Ops plan
+- Allow tuning any operation in the plan
 - Can be persisted and shared easily
 :::